 |Replace wood fencing with metal (or other non-combustible materials) for the last 5-feet of any fence that attaches to a house, detached garage, or outbuilding.**

-*rolls of 1/8Ē screen is sold at hardware and big box stores, or can be ordered online.
+*rolls of 1/8” screen is sold at hardware and big box stores, or can be ordered online.
 Consider buying a roll and sharing it with your neighbors!
 Also, remember to clean out lint build-up from dryer vents!

-**several stores in the Rogue Valley sell non-combustible gates that can replace wooden fence attachments against the home.
-Many fencing contractors can construct non-combustible alternatives as well.
+**several stores in the Rogue Valley sell non-combustible gates or panels that can replace wood fence attachments against the home.
+Fencing contractors can construct non-combustible alternatives as well.

-► Are you a general contractor or fencing contractor who can complete this type of work?
+► Are you a contractor or service provider who offers services to complete this type of work?
 Click here

 ► Are you looking for a contractor who can help you do this work?
 Click here